MyThinkingSelf/Thoughts/stoicism/diary2.md

 - How a stoic can love (especially non-stoic people) ?
 At the present time, I am not convinced.
 I tend to prefer building strong friendship than to feel a bound with the whole world.
 I feel more Nietzchean than stoic on this subject.
 Caring about everyone seems too heavy.
 Maybe in a sense of esthetic.
 Finding everyone appreciable seems wise to me.
 But caring about people as myself, this sounds crazy.
 I am glad to capture this thought as there are good chances that my mind changes on the relation between this kind of christian love and stoicism.

+## 22/10/2015

+### Nietzsche, Stoicism and Michael Ure.
+First contact.
+The relation that Nietzsche have with stoicism seems complex.
+I am reading a paper of Michael Ure.
+"Nietzsche's Free Spirit Trilogy and Stoic Therapy".
+I like the writing style which goes straigth to the point.
+Power is conceived as the central theme that animates Nietzsche therapy and its relation with others.
+One passage amongst others that stroke me :
+>According to Nietzsche, all these interpretations are therapies that address the affective states the human animal experiences when it discovers that the external world is beyond its control.
+For Nietzsche emotions derive from and register our evaluation of our power to shape or control the external world; the negative affects (fear) register a perceived lack of power.
+He assumes that once the human animal recognizes that the external world is not within the scope of its control, it seeks or invents means by which it can reclaim a feeling of power.
+Nietzsche first introduces his (in)famous notion of power, then, not as a meta-physical belief, or as a normative principle, but as a psychological hypothesis for explaining the origins and development of those cultural forms human beings have created in order to endure vulnerability.
+I see the author has written a book and contributed to another on this subject.
+This has good chance to be on my reading list.